markusdd/OpenDTUFusionDocs/README.md

 For how to generally build/deploy the DTU firmwares and using them, refer to the original projects above.

 **BUT**: Do NOT use the generic firmware builds provided by OpenDTU with the Windows flasher tool approach.
 They are for ESP32, not ESP32-S3 and will not work until there is a dedicated generic build for ESP32-S3.
+With ahoy, make sure you use the builds for the S3, not the non-S ESP32 or ESP8266.

+The R16 resistor is a not populated 0805 SMD footprint connected to the A and B RS485 lines.
+It can be used to place an optional 120 Ohm termination resistor if that is desired for the application.

 ## Setup USB Driver and permissions